parmegv/leap_doc/docs/get-involved/project-ideas.md

 Miscellaneous
 -------------------------------

-### Token-based signup
+### Token-based user registration

-The idea is to allow or require tokens in the signup process.
+The idea is to allow or require tokens in the new user signup process.
 These tokens might allow to claim a particular username, give you a credit when you sign up, allow you to sign up, etc.

 * Dependency: token-based signup in webapp API.
 * Contact: elijah, chiiph